+Indicator W18.4- Volume of wastewater inflow to wastewater treatment plants Definition The volume of wastewater inflows to the service provider's wastewater treatment plants during the reporting year, in megalitres (ML).
+Intent The volumes of wastewater inflow to the treatment plants is part of the urban water balances prepared by the Bureau of Meteorology and it is part of the aligned Category 7 Water regulations information collected through the alignment of the NPR and Category 7 requirements.
 Wastewater is the water used by residential and non-residential customers that is disposed of through the wastewater systems.
 A wastewater treatment plant (WWTP) is a facility receiving raw or partially treated wastewater for treatment and discharge to a receiving environment (e.g., an ocean or river).

-The reported volume includes:

-- trade waste - wastewater collected by the service provider or entities operating infrastructure on behalf of the service provider and third-party collection services supporting notes requirements.

-General

-- wastewater supplied to other service providers or infrastructure operators - wastewater transferred to treatment plants owned or operated by the service provider but outside of the reporting region - wastewater extracted for sewer mining.
+The reported volume includes: trade waste General supporting wastewater collected by the service provider or entities operating infrastructure on behalf of the service provider and third-party collection services notes and excludes: wastewater supplied to other service providers or infrastructure operators wastewater transferred to treatment plants owned or operated by the service provider but outside of the reporting region wastewater extracted for sewer mining.
 The reported volume should be based on the metered inflow to WWTPs.
 Where inflow meters are not available the method for estimating inflows should be noted in the associated footnote.

 Indicator W18.5- Volume of treated effluent outflow from wastewater treatment plants Definition The volume of treated effluent discharged from the service provider's wastewater treatment plants during the reporting year, in megalitres (ML).
 Intent The volumes of wastewater discharged informs urban water balances prepared by the Bureau of Meteorology.
 It is also part of the aligned Category 7 Water regulations information collected through the alignment of the NPR and Category 7 requirements.
 General supporting notes Effluent is the liquid discharged following a wastewater treatment process.
 A wastewater treatment plant (WWTP) is a facility receiving raw or partially treated wastewater for treatment and discharge to a receiving environment (e.g., an ocean or river).
-The reported volume includes: treated effluent that is subsequently disposed of (also reported under W29) treated effluent returned to the wastewater system treated effluent that is recycled, either directly or with further treatment losses during treatment processes unmetered volumes-information on estimates should be included in the associated footnote and excludes: onsite usage (reported under W21).
+The reported volume includes: • treated effluent that is subsequently disposed of (also reported under W29) • treated effluent returned to the wastewater system • treated effluent that is recycled, either directly or with further treatment • losses during treatment processes • unmetered volumes-information on estimates should be included in the associated footnote and excludes: • onsite usage (reported under W21).
 The reported volume should be based on the metered outflows at the outlet of WWTPs.
 Where outflow meters are not available the method for estimating outflows should be noted in the associated footnote.